ajnelson/geoproc/INSTALL.md

 This builds the code, installs into a local directory, runs all the regression tests, and tests the database connection.

 If you wish to add your own scripts to the workflow, it is easiest to follow by example of other scripts that are already a part of the workflow.
-Issuing this should give a sufficient idea of what's needed to insert your own component script:
+Issuing this in the GeoProc top source directory should give a sufficient idea of what's needed to insert your own component script:

     grep -R 'analyze_email_files.sh' *